ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 Geographically speaking, areas in and around the downtown core tend have higher public transit use, something hardly surprising given our prior analyses on the spatial distribution of transit services in the area.
 However, variations within the downtown core should not be overlooked.

-In addition to geographical location, factors that impact transit use are diverse, distributed across most demographic aspects covered by the census.
+In addition to geographical location, factors that impact transit use are diverse, seen across most demographic aspects covered by the census.
 DA level variables in ethnicity, family structure, housing, immigration, labor and language all make to the top of importance.

 Access to transit does seem to affect people's transit use, with all other variables above taken into consideration.
 Both our models agree that number of services per capita in a DA's neighborhood area is a more important feature than the number of stops per capita.
 Our LASSO model does not even give the number of stops per capita a non-zero coefficient.
 This seems to suggest that the authority should pour more of their resources into strengthening transit services at existing locations, instead of setting up new stops.